orangecms/aml_boot/proto-rev.md

 specifically, commit hash `79e367b56cc203895350a436fae48e0c02bcf0a0` from
 <https://github.com/althafvly/aml-flash-tool>.

+The commands have been run on a Libre Computer AML-S905D3-CC SBC.

 ## First look

 The vendor tool uses `libusb`, as we can see via `ldd update`: